We are improving UW by forming our union

 Supervisors have the added challenge of frequently being caught between UW Administration and other colleagues.

-Although supervisors are responsible for ensuring that work gets done, they may have little authority to increase staffing, wages, or to set workload expectations or deadlines.
+Although supervisors are responsible for ensuring that work gets done, at the UW, they often have little-to-no authority to increase staffing, wages, or to set workload expectations, or even deadlines.

-As a consequence, supervisors may end up working long hours in an attempt to make up for inadequate staffing and other gaps in organizational structures, contributing to burnout.
+As a consequence, supervisors often end up working long hours in an attempt to make up for inadequate staffing and other gaps in organizational structures, contributing to a feeling of burnout.

 Many supervisors also find themselves taking on managerial roles without any explicit training or support for those roles.